 You will be requested to select your institution when you create the presenter and the authors.
 Once you have entered your city, a list will automatically appear from which you can select your institution.

 If your institution is not in the list, you have the possibility of creating it.

 If your city is not in the list, please enter it, press enter then add your institution.

 All abstracts must be submitted (and will be presented) in English using UK English spelling with accurate grammar and spelling suitable for publication.
 If in doubt, please arrange for the review of your abstract by a native English speaker, by a university scientific publications office (or other similar facility) prior to submission.

-Abstracts must contain original material neither published nor presented elsewhere prior to the Acute Cardiovascular Care Congress 2016 (in print or electronically).
+Abstracts must contain original material neither published nor presented elsewhere prior to Acute Cardiovascular Care 2018 (in print or electronically).

 Abstract submitted on animal studies: Study must follow the "Principles of laboratory animal care" (NIH Publication no. 85-23 revised 1985) and according to the national law if applicable.

 Do not cut and paste symbols into your text.
 Use the symbols provided when you click on the Omega button (Ω).